elenderg/PAL-1000/instruções de compilação.md

 `Clear the term's phrase.`

-184. And "_variable_" terms, including those followed by possessives:
+184. and "variable_" terms, including those followed by possessives:

 `To decide if a string is the start of any variable:`